peterjc/thapbi-pict/docs/quick_start.rst

     All done!

-This is robust to being interupted and restarted (as long as you are not changing settings), and will reuse intermediate files:
+This is robust to being interupted and restarted (as long as you are not changing settings), and will reuse intermediate files, and not recompute the edit-graph (which can be bery slow):

 .. code:: bash